 How can integrated security monitoring enhance your business?

-While this is one of the top security improvements you can make to your operations, some people don’t even know that it’s possible.
+While this is one of the top ways to improve security operations, some people don’t even know that it’s possible.
 They take one look at their legacy systems and think, “There’s no way that’s going to connect with anything else, and if it does, it’s going to cost more than we can afford.”

 Because of this, many organizations still manage and monitor multiple security systems separately, sometimes in different locations overseen by different departments.

-Connecting all of these may seem daunting, but it really doesn’t have to be.
-The technology is already there, and today anything with a signal can be pulled into the same software system so that you can monitor it all from one central point.
+Connecting all of these may seem daunting, but it doesn’t have to be.
+The technology is here, and anything with a signal can be pulled into the same software system so you can monitor it all from one central point.

-Whether you’re responsible for the security of a university or business campus, private residences, or critical infrastructure ranging from dams to nuclear plants, better integration can lead to much better results.
+Whether you’re responsible for improving the security operations of a university, business, private residence, or critical infrastructure, better integration can lead to better results.

 What happens when systems don’t work together? (and what if they did?)

-Consider the example of a government facility, large business campus, or any physical location where sensitive data is stored.
+Consider a government facility, large business campus, or any physical location where sensitive data is stored.
 Large organizations and governments often have excellent security at these sites, including network and data security, electronic monitoring via cameras and access control, and physical security guards stationed at various points.

-But many such sites still have a critical gap: these different systems often don’t communicate with each other.
+But these different systems often don’t communicate with each other.
 Unfortunately, we know that threats often overlap – so shouldn’t security systems, as well?

 What happens, for example, if an intruder successfully gets past a physical security barrier, like a guard at a gate?
 They may then be tracked by surveillance cameras as they move through the property.
 Finally, that intruder might partner with someone on the inside to access confidential data, which is flagged by a network and data security system.

-In this scenario, three different security systems will have detected a threat: the guard may have called in reinforcements and is searching for the intruder; the surveillance cameras may have captured footage of their whereabouts; and the data security system may have flagged unusual activity.
+In this scenario, three different security systems will have detected a threat: the guard called reinforcements and is searching for the intruder; the surveillance cameras captured footage of their whereabouts; and the data security system flagged unusual activity.

 If your systems worked as one, that wouldn’t be an issue.
 They would have detected the threat across three different layers of security, working together to help pinpoint the intruder’s exact location and detain them.